raspberrypilearning/hamster-party-cam/en/step_4.md

 import pygame
 ```

-- Next you want to setup your LED, camera and button objects.
-You can substitue your own pin numbers and LED colours, for how you have setup your hardware.
+- Next you want to set up your LED, camera, and button objects.
+You can substitue your own pin numbers and LED colours for how you have set up your hardware.

 ```python
 camera = PiCamera()